pantho-prodhan/pantho-prodhan/README.md

 ## Hi there 👋, I'm Pantho Prodhan
-#### a Web Designer & Front-end Web Developer
+#### a Web Designer & Wordpress Developer

 Coding is one of my passions, which is why I write codes.
 I have been learning web development for the last three years, and I strive to learn something new every day.

-Skills: HTML / CSS / BOOTSTRAP / SASS / JS/ JQUERY / REACT / PHP / PYTHON
+Skills: HTML / CSS / BOOTSTRAP / SASS / JS/ JQUERY / REACT / Wordpress / PHP / PYTHON

 - 🔭 I’m currently working on eCommerce Website
 - 🌱 I’m currently learning Javascript